-Underground Monkey: Many enemies are merely Shroob versions of standard Mario enemies.
-One good example is the Tanoomba, which gets a Shroob variant in the final dungeon.
+Underground Monkey: Many enemies and bosses are "Shroobified" versions of standard Mario enemies.
+One good example is the Tanoomba (itself an Underground Monkey of the basic Goomba), which gets a Shroob variant (the Tashrooba) in the final dungeon.

 Weaksauce Weakness: How to dispose of evil toxic fungal life-sucking alien Bio-Weapons?
 Cry on them.